Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-10-01**
+## 🗓️ Date: **2025-10-02**

 ### 💬 Today's Insight:
 ```
-> It is the function of science to discover the existence of a general reign of order in nature and to find the causes governing this order. ❤️ - Dmitri Mendeleev
+> We are all connected; to each other, biologically.
+To the Earth, chemically.
+To the rest of the universe, atomically. ❤️ - Neil deGrasse Tyson
 ```

 ---